4PAWS, the shelter that happened to be.

 Barbara’s capacity to love is boundless.
 Unfortunately, her work is constrained by the limitations of space and resources.
 Unless more dogs are adopted out, it is becoming increasingly unethical for us to continue accepting new dogs, or we risk turning our dog haven into an overcrowded slum.
 As numbers at the shelter increase, so does the risk of disease outbreaks.
 For Barbara, having to turn away a dog hurts her heart, but losing her dogs to illness breaks it.

 Further, Barbara’s well being is also at stake.
 Caring for hundreds of dogs, many of them sick and injured, day in and day out takes its toll, what more for someone aged 70.
 Besides feeding, cleaning, bathing and administering medicine, there are also many trips to the vet.
 On top of that Barbara also has to deal with a barrage of phone enquiries daily.
-Too often she loses bills and receipts, misplaces vaccination cards and even forgets to eat.
+Too often she loses bills and receipts, misplaces vaccination cards and even forgets to eat due to the hundreds of chores daily in the shelter.

 Now that we are well known we have become the first resort for irresponsible owners who believe that leaving their dog at a dog shelter is better than finding another home for their dog, who they do not want any more for whatever reason.
 Many of the dogs that come to us having previously stayed in a home never stop waiting for their owner to come back.
 It is heartbreaking to see them waiting at our gate.
 Sometimes they get excited, wagging their tails because someone who looks like their previous owner approaches.
 It is when they properly catch the scent of the person that they realize that it is not.
 Nevertheless, our dogs are always happy to meet everyone who comes to their home.